Frequently Asked Questions

 Q: Do you work directly with attorneys?

 A: Yes.
-Work is coordinated with counsel when appropriate to align with case needs, timelines, and legal requirements.
+We regularly coordinate with counsel to ensure our work aligns with case strategy and legal requirements.

-Q: What are the legal limits for private investigations?
+Q: What are the legal limits of your investigations?

 Q: What if nothing is found?